General Summer College Questions

 Summer College has a limited number of partial need-based and merit-based scholarships for admitted students.
-Scholarships are only available to domestic students, and awarded on a first-come, first-served basis.
+Scholarships are awarded on a first-come, first-served basis.
 Each application is evaluated independently.
 View the Scholarship & Discount page for more information on all financial aid opportunities.

 Are there scholarships or aid for international students?

-International students are not eligible for Syracuse University Summer College financial aid.
-International students are encouraged to reach out to their local embassies to determine if there are any scholarships or aid available.
+International students are eligible for various Syracuse University Summer College scholarships and discounts.
+Additionally, international students are encouraged to reach out to their local embassies to determine if there are any scholarships or aid available.
 View the International Students page for more requirements and important information.
-International students are, however, eligible for discounts including the Alumni discount and Multi-program discount.
 For more information on discounts, view our Scholarship & Discounts page.